Bornstranger/Leetcode-notes/leetcode-notes.md

 ### ✅ Approach

-Use an object ({}) to group words by their letter frequency.
+- Use an object ({}) to group words by their letter frequency.

-For each string:
+- For each string:

--Create an array of size 26 initialized to 0 (representing a–z).
+- Create an array of size 26 initialized to 0 (representing a–z).

--Increment counts for each character in the string.
+- Increment counts for each character in the string.

--Use the array as a key (converted to a string using join(',')).
+- Use the array as a key (converted to a string using join(',')).

--Push the word into the corresponding group.
+- Push the word into the corresponding group.

--Finally, return the values of the object.
+- Finally, return the values of the object.

 ## 🔍 Why this works:
-Anagrams have the same frequency of characters.
+- Anagrams have the same frequency of characters.

-By using a character count signature as the key, all anagrams map to the same key.
+- By using a character count signature as the key, all anagrams map to the same key.

-Avoids sorting each word (which is slower).
+- Avoids sorting each word (which is slower).

 ## 🧮 Complexity
-Time: O(N * K), where N = number of strings, K = max length of a string.
+- Time: O(N * K), where N = number of strings, K = max length of a string.

-Space: O(N * K) — storing grouped anagrams and character count arrays.
+- Space: O(N * K) — storing grouped anagrams and character count arrays.

 ## 🧑‍💻 JavaScript Code
 ```js